When was the last time your remote meeting ran without a hiccup? If you can’t remember then this blog post is for you.

 Technology is redefining the way we engage with each other and collaborate.
 This is especially true of meetings.
-Our meetings are increasingly becoming virtual.
-This brings both benefits and challenges Virtual meetings bring remote teams together, this allows a higher degree of work flexibility and allows companies to hire talent from across the globe.
-Virtual meetings also save time and cost for organizations when compared to traditional face to face meetings.
+Online meetings have become part of our schedule as our teams become remote.
+This brings both benefits and challenges.
+Remote meetings connect dispersed workers and bring everyone up to speed.
+It also offers a higher degree of work flexibility and allows companies to hire talent from across the globe.
+Remote meetings also save time and cost for organizations when compared to traditional face to face meetings.
 However, there may be technological or connection issues that disrupt these meetings.
+Finding a meeting time that works for everyone is difficult.
 The absence of nonverbal cues may also adversely affect communication.

-Here is how you can overcome the problems associated with virtual meetings and empower your team to run effective virtual meetings.
+Here is how you can overcome the problems associated with remote meetings and empower your team to run effective meetings.

 Understand the Drawbacks of Remote Team Meetings